KevorkSulahian/agentic-llm-for-better-results/docs/data/index.md

 This is a list of the data sources that have been integrated in this app.
 Those data sources that require an API Key are marked in the table.
-Then it is necessary to set those as a environment variable which can be done by editing the `.env` file in the root folder.
+Then it is necessary to set those as a environment variable which can be done by compting the `.env.template` file in the root folder and creating a `.env` file with the API keys.

 | API Key                         | Name               | Type             | Description                             |
 | ------------------------------- | ------------------ | ---------------- | --------------------------------------- |